 Looking for a great highlighting kit to transform your hair yourself from the comfort of your own home?
-Or perhaps you’ve just visited your hair colorist and are now looking for aftercare treatment.
 We’ve compiled a list of some of the best hair highlighting products available on the market right now.

 Check out this table we’ve created of the best kits for hair highlights available on the market for DIY hair coloring at home:

 We get a lot of questions from our readers worldwide about hair highlights, which we’ve answered below in order to help you with the decision that highlights are an awesome hairstyle option to go for.

 No, hair highlights do not fade after washing your hair.
 However, the color may start to fade in a month or two after applying.
 This is due to the fact that highlights are applied using bleach, which can fade after a while.